 Over the past 15 years, she has developed a variety of transition-related training materials including person-centered planning, self-determination, transition-focused IEP's and collaborative teaming and has traveled around the state to reach educators, parents, students and community providers.
 Susan has presented at numerous workshops and conferences at the local, regional and national level and has also authored or co-authored several articles focused on secondary transition.

-Kristine A. Smith, Acting Director - Division of Rehabilitation Services
+Kristine A. Smith, Director - Division of Rehabilitation Services